PlainsightAI/legacy-docs/sense-api.md

 curl "http://localhost:5001/v2/users/me"
 ```

-### 2. User Authentication
+### User JSON Web Token Authentication

-The second method uses a JSON Web Token, which a user can generate by sending a valid email and password combination to the login endpoint.
+Users can generate a JSON Web Token by sending a valid email and password combination to the "login" endpoint.
 N.B: Users must validate emails to create accounts.

 > The user logs in with their email and password combination.